asmason777/module_9/README.md

 ### Table Observations

-* The average temperatures for both June and December are as expected with June being slightly warmer, 75 to 71, respectively.
+* The average temperatures for both June and December are, as expected, with June being slightly warmer, 75 to 71, respectively.

 * The standard deviations are also very comparable (3.25 in June compared to 3.75 in December) meaning that both months tend to have very similar weather patterns.